ciniglio/Distributed/readme.md

 ### Todo
 - allow for parameters to be passed in
-- Allow rake task to generate multiple entries of same task
 - Allow for validation to be blocked
 - Allow rake task to generate parameters.